Code-Vedas/mutils/README.md

   attributes :id, :first_name, :last_name, :email
   ## OR
-  attribute :email, {always_include: true} ## this will allow to selectively include email end
+  attribute :email, {always_include: true} ## this will allow to selectively include email
+  ## OR
+  attribute :email, &:email ## this will call email attribute from User end
 ```
 ### Relations